 Building exercise into your daily routine has a number of benefits.
 Besides making you feel generally healthy and strong, exercise can help you lose weight, gain energy, reduce blood pressure, raise high-density lipoprotein (HDL) cholesterol, and keep your blood sugar levels where they should be.
 Current guidelines for adults call for about 150 minutes of moderate exercise per week.
 That can be as easy as taking an invigorating 22-minute walk each day!

 Turn to fruits, vegetables, beans, nuts, and other foods rich in fiber and grains instead of sugary, high-fat, processed options.
-When you fuel your body with a healthy, balanced diet, it can stave off numerous health concerns, including diabetes.
+When you fuel your body with a healthy, balanced diet, it can stave off numerous health problems, including diabetes.

-Opt-in to receive periodic updates about substance use disorder, mental health, and diabetes.
+Opt in to receive periodic updates about substance use disorder, mental health, and diabetes.
 We’ll provide news, links to resources, and ways to get involved.